-6 U.S. Department of Justice, Bureau of Justice Statistics, "Survey of State Criminal History Information Systems, 2014" (Dec.
+&lt;sup>6 U.S. Department of Justice, Bureau of Justice Statistics, "Survey of State Criminal History Information Systems, 2014" (Dec.
 2015), available at www.ncjrs.gov/pdffiles1/bjs/grants/249799.pdf.

-8 Hartney, Christopher and Vuong, Linh.
+&lt;sup>8 Hartney, Christopher and Vuong, Linh.
 Prepared for the National Council on Crime and Delinquency.
 Created Equal: Racial and Ethnic Disparities in the U.S. Criminal Justice System.
 March, 2009.
 Based on State Court Processing Statistics (SCPS) data on the 75 largest counties in the U.S., which represent 38% of the U.S. population as a whole.

-9 Spohn, Cassia and DeLone, Miriam.
-When Does Race Matter?
-An Analysis of the Conditions Under Which Race testers experienced discrimination 50% of the time.10 LAFHAC also reported an inconsistency in the applicant of background checks.
+testers experienced discrimination 50% of the time.
+LAFHAC also reported an inconsistency in the applicant of background checks.